trinajstica/baar/README.md

 # Install the built binary and resources to system locations (default: /usr/local)
 sudo make install

-# To use a different prefix (for example /usr):
+# To install into a different prefix (for example /usr), and using DESTDIR for packaging:
+sudo make PREFIX=/usr install

+# To install into a staging directory for packaging (recommended for building packages):
-sudo make prefix=/usr install
+sudo make PREFIX=/usr DESTDIR=/tmp/tmpinst install

-# To uninstall the files previously installed by `make install`:
+# To uninstall the files previously installed by `make install` (matches PREFIX used for install):
-sudo make uninstall
+sudo make PREFIX=/usr uninstall
 ```

 ### Requirements (development packages)